replace a disk in a running ZFS zpool

 # gpart show ada0

-pool to boot from, we need a bootcode
+- Given this is a zrootpool to boot from, we need a bootcode

 # gpart bootcode -b /boot/pmbr -p /boot/gptzfsboot -i 1 ada0